FreakC-Foundation/FreakC/TUTORIAL.md

 	EatFnc[fnc] FreakCCompiled

-It is because the compiled code of FreakC is in a main function "FreakCCompiled"
+It is because the compiled code of FreakC is in a main label/procedure "FreakCCompiled"

-Unlike many programming languages, you can name your function with special character.
-So this code would still work
+This code would still work eventhough it contains special character

 	PoopFnc[fnc] dsasd$ 123213 323
 	EatFnc[fnc] dsasd$ 123213 323